 Skill-Building Workshop: As part of a 45- or 90-minute session taking place during the conference, workshops teach a specific skill needed by many evaluators and include one or more exercises that let attendees practice using this skill.
 These sessions differ from Demonstrations in that attendees will have a hands-on opportunity to practice the skill.
 These sessions differ from Professional Development Workshops in that they take place during the conference, are significantly shorter in length, and thus do not allow for as much breadth or depth in exploring the topic, and may be presented by someone with less facilitation experience than expected for the pre- and post-conference workshops.

 Roundtables: Roundtables are 45-minute oral presentations, which typically include 15 minutes of presentation, followed by 30 minutes of discussion and feedback.
 Roundtable presenters should bring targeted questions to pose to others, in order to learn from and with those attending.
-Roundtables are an ideal format for in-depth discussion on a particular topic.
+Roundtables are an ideal format for an in-depth discussion on a particular topic.

 Think Tank: A Think Tank is a 45- or 90-minute session focusing on a single issue or question.
 Initially, a chairperson orients attendees to the issue or question and relevant context.
 Then, attendees break into small groups to explore the issue or question and finally reconvene to share their enhanced understanding through a discussion facilitated by the chairperson.
 The abstract should succinctly identify the question or issue to be addressed, the relevant contextual factors, and the roles of the individual breakout groups.

 Multi-paper Sessions: Multi-paper sessions include three or more paper presentations on a common theme.
 Each paper presenter will have approximately 15 minutes to present and discuss the key points of his or her work.
-Submit for these session type only if you are a group submitting a minimum of three papers you would like to present as part of one complete multipaper session.
+Submit for these session types only if you are a group submitting a minimum of three papers you would like to present as part of one complete multi-paper session.
 Individual papers must be submitted using the “paper” session type.

 Birds of a Feather Gatherings: Birds of a Feather sessions are relatively small and informal gatherings designed to build networks and explore ideas.
 Rather than give a formal presentaion, facilitators will prepare questions or ideas around a particular topic for you to discuss.

 Ignite Presentations: This presentation is just five minutes long, consisting of 20 slides that automatically advance every 15 seconds.
-These presentations are given in rapid successsion, one following another - and can be extremely fun!
+These presentations are given in rapid succession, one following another - and can be extremely fun!
 During an hour-long session, you can see up to 10 presentations on a variety of topics.